 - There are three clusters of Nelson families in the 1790 and 1800 North Carolina censuses.
 They are in 1) Northampton County, 2) Iredell/Stokes/Rockingham/Guilford Counties, and 3) Craven/Carteret/Pitt Counties.

-- Lemuel Deberry was appointed guardian for John’s youngest son Nathan T. (I suspect “Nathan Thomas Nelson” because there is a “Thomas” rather than a “Nathan” in the 1850 census) after his death, not quite being of legal age to look after himself.
+- Lemuel Deberry was appointed guardian for John’s youngest son Nathan T. after John’s death, Nathan not quite being of legal age to look after himself (I suspect “Nathan Thomas Nelson” because there is a “Thomas” rather than a “Nathan” in the 1850 census).
 The extended Deberry family in Madison County also seems to have originated in Northampton County, NC.

 - The eldest son of John – James H. Nelson – named his eldest son John Pleasant Scarborough Nelson.
 The “John” is obviously for his father, and the “Pleasant” for Sedgious’ father.
 But what about the Scarborough?
 Could the name come from James H.’s mother?